 For each year of service credit purchased, the member must contribute the normal cost in effect on the date of the application.
 This rate, which is determined by our actuaries each year, includes both employer and employee contribution rates.
 The total normal cost rate is multiplied by the annual salary rate during the member's first year of full-time employment in a TRS-covered position following the private school service.
-Interest began on the first date of full-time TRS employment following the private school service and continues until the contribution is paid.
+Interest, calculated at the actuarial rate of return, begins on the first date of full-time TRS employment following the private school service and continues until the contribution is paid.